spacetelescope/mast_contributor_tools/README.md

 # MAST_CONTRIBUTOR_TOOLS
-This package contains a set of tools for use by MAST community contributors (High Level Science Products and MAST Community Contributed Missions).
+This package contains a set of tools for use by MAST community contributors preparing High Level Science Products (HLSP) or MAST Community Contributed Missions (MCCM) data collections.

+Visit the [HLSP Contributor Guide](https://outerspace.stsci.edu/display/MASTDOCS/HLSP+Contributor+Guide) for full documentation, instructions, and policies about the process of submitting data to MAST.

 ## Development Workflow
 There are two main branches for mast_contributor_tools work: